BaliseCode/Anchor/README.md

 # Anchor, a Wordpress Theme Boilerplate
-Anchor is a Wordpress theme boilerplate made to simplify your theme creation workflow
+Anchor is a Wordpress theme boilerplate made to simplify your theme creation workflow.
+It uses Anchor-Framework as a dependency so that it can be updated for existing projects

 ## Getting Started